AdobeDocs/experience-manager-64.nl-NL/help/sites-authoring/managing-pages.md

 >[!NOTE]
 >
 >Als de pagina al is gepubliceerd, wordt de publicatie ervan automatisch ongedaan gemaakt wanneer u de pagina verplaatst.
-Deze wordt standaard opnieuw gepubliceerd wanneer de verplaatsing is voltooid, maar dit kan veranderen door het veld **Opnieuw** publiceren uit te schakelen in de stap **Aanpassen/Opnieuw** .
+By default, it will be republished when the move is complete, but this can changed by unchecking the **Republish** field in the **Adjust/Republish** step.

 >[!NOTE]
 >